evkx/evkx.github.io/content/models/genesis/gv70/Electrified_GV70/_index.md

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.
 Furthermore, the Genesis Electrified GV70 supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

-The model has 4 USB-C connections as standard.
-The model has 1 USB-A connections as standard.
+The model has 4 USB-A connections as standard.
 ## Lights

 The standard headlights use LED technology.
 In addition, the standard taillights use LED technology.